nas25791/Hello-world/README.md

 # Hello-world

-This is my First Progarm On GITHUB.
+I am new to GITHUB.
-I am Creting Repository for the firat time.
+I am Creting Repository for the first time.